 Recipe: Winter Fruit Gratin

 Dessert doesn’t always have to be cake, cookies or ice cream.
-Serve this warm baked fruit dish on a chilly evening as the satisfying, sweet end to a meal.
+Try this warm baked fruit dish as an alternative sweet end to a meal.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy